Frequently asked questions

 What happens if breast cancer is detected?

-If further examinations confirm breast cancer or precancerous changes that require treatment, you will receive follow-up care at your designated breast diagnostic center.
-This includes a consultation with a surgeon and a nurse, as well as planning for further treatment and additional examinations if necessary.
+If further examinations confirm the presence of breast cancer or precancerous lesions that require treatment, you will receive follow-up at your local breast center.
+This means consultation with a surgeon and a nurse, as well as planning for further treatment and additional examinations if necessary.

 I previously had breast cancer surgery – should I participate in the screening program?

-Follow-up schedules after breast cancer surgery vary, so it is important to follow the plan given by your treating doctor.
-For some women, this means they should not participate in the program for a few years.
-If BreastScreen Norway is used as part of your follow-up plan, the examination costs NOK 287.
-This amount is not covered by the state medical exemption scheme (frikort), and travel expenses must be paid by the individual.
+Routines for follow-up after breast cancer surgery vary, so you should always follow the plan given by your treating doctor.
+For some women, this means they should not participate in the screening program for a few years.
+If BreastScreen Norway part of your follow-up plan, the mammogram costs the usual screening fee of NOK 287.
+This fee is not covered by the state medical exemption scheme (frikort), and you are not refunded for travel expenses.

 Why isn’t ultrasound offered?

-Ultrasound is considered a supplementary examination to mammography.
-The two radiologists reviewing your mammogram will decide if you need additional tests, such as ultrasound.
+Ultrasound is considered a supplement to mammography.
+The two radiologists reviewing your mammograms will decide if you need additional tests, such as ultrasound.

 Is the radiation dose harmful?